awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Clone.md

 +  Your cluster must be in `ACTIVE` state at the time that you share it with other AWS accounts\.
 +  While an Aurora cluster is shared with other AWS accounts, you can't rename the cluster\.
 +  You can't create a cross\-account clone of a cluster that is encrypted with the default RDS key\.
 +  When an encrypted cluster is shared with you, you must encrypt the cloned cluster\.
 The key you use can be different from the encryption key for the original cluster\.
-The cluster owner must also grant you permission to access the AWS Key Management Service \(AWS KMS\) key for the original cluster\.
+The cluster owner must also grant you permission to access the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) for the original cluster\.

 ### Allowing Other AWS Accounts to Clone Your Cluster<a name="Aurora.Managing.Clone.CrossAccount.yours"></a>